Thoughts by Ken Kalfus, Highbridge 2022, 256 pages/ 6 hours 25 minutes, narrated by BJ Harrison

 This book had violence and many unnamed elements – some places were described but never identified.
 But Target the retailer and McDonalds, and Skittles even, were named as super-American things of the past.
 (One review stated that Target is a supporter of the publisher and this was total name placement for marketing purposes!
 That makes me laugh but I don’t not doubt it!!)

 Points in its favor was that I kept listening, I was interested and curious and gave enjoyable time to the THINKING-ABOUT – rather than being frustrated.
 Weird when that happens, right?
 Why do some unknowns frustrate and vagueness/confusion in other situations be of intrigue? #shrug

-Rating: four slices of pie.
+Rating: Three slices of pie.
+No pie mentioned.

 Copyright © 2007-2023.
 Care’s Books and Pie also known as and originally created as Care’s Online Book Club.
 All rights reserved.
 This post was originally posted by Care.
 It should not be reproduced without express written permission.